 - The Bluetooth category will completely vanish from the device manager.
 This means that the device was successfully uninstalled.

-- Right-click on any empty space and select “Scan for hardware changes”.
-Your computer will now scan the all the hardware connected.
+- Right-click on any space and select “Scan for hardware changes”.
+Your computer will now scan all the hardware connected.
 After it comes across the Bluetooth hardware, it will automatically install the default drivers.

 - Open the Bluetooth category again and check if the driver was successfully installed.